enkidevs/curriculum/react/react-intermediary/hooks-i/react-state-variables.md

 }
 ```

 When updating the state in a function component, we are effectively replacing the entirety of its fields and values.
-Because we aren't updating the whole `pos` state, we have to spread it using the `setState(state => ({ ...state }))` syntax to ensure that all our fields are kept.
+Because we aren't updating the whole `pos` state, we have to spread it using the `setPos(state => ({ ...state }))` syntax to ensure that all our fields are kept.

 It is considered good practice to group state variables based on values that tend to change together.
 In our case, we would group the position into a state variable and the dimension into another one: